xtivia/dxp-rest-example/README.md

 ###Configuration

-This service also demonstrates how you can use the OSGi-based Configuration API to define/edit configuration parameters for your service (see https://dev.liferay.com/develop/tutorials/-/knowledge_base/7-0/making-your-applications-configurable)
+This sample also demonstrates how you can use the OSGi-based Configuration API to define/edit configuration parameters for your service (see https://dev.liferay.com/develop/tutorials/-/knowledge_base/7-0/making-your-applications-configurable)

 For example purposes this sample implements a configuration object with two parameters: a simple string and a simple integer.
 But what is exciting is that with the new Configuration support all we have to do is define a configuration interface and add a few annotations to our code, and presto, we have a working Configuration UI.
-Please reference the comments in the SampleRESTConfiguration.java file.|
+Please reference the comments in the SampleRESTConfiguration.java file.